PierreLeGuen/blog.leguen.fr/_posts/2019-01-19-suspend-fix.md

 * Now enable our service using : ```# systemctl enable ./suspendfix_pwrb.service```

-This finally resolve our issue.
-After some research I really can't find why the PWR button sends a wake up signal immediately after suspend.
+This finally resolves our issue.
+After some research, I really can't find why the PWR button sends a wake-up signal immediately after suspend.

 # Conclusion